The prinicpal investigator must be a first- or second-year Family Medicine resident and a member of the AAFP at the time

 Important Note: It is required that resident researchers seek guidance from a local mentor with experience in Family Medicine research for the development of the protocol and assistance during the project.
 The mentor will be required to sign the proposal along with the applicant.

-- Instructions: Resident Research Grants(69 KB PDF): Detailed instructions for completing the Resident Research Grant application form.
+- Instructions: Resident Research Grants(5 page PDF): Detailed instructions for completing the Resident Research Grant application form.

-- Application: Resident Research Grants(90 KB PDF): Required application form, which must be completed and submitted by the deadline to Sharon Hunt.
+- Application: Resident Research Grants(3 page DOCX): Required application form, which must be completed and submitted by the deadline to Sharon Hunt.

 - Submitted application first receives an administrative review to verify that it has been properly prepared and completed.
 Only applications that adhere to the application instructions will be reviewed and considered.

 - After the administrative review, fully prepared applications are submitted to the Research Committee (RC) for review and ranking.